polterguy/polterguy.github.io/_posts/2022-02-19-turning-off-google-analytics.md

 upon delivering _value_ to our end customers, and there's no value in having Google Analytics on our website, quite the contrary in fact, it degreades the experience for our customers.
 Next week I'll go through our fonts and other resources and download locally to our servers to prevent _all_ 3rd party content from being loaded on our site.
-We'll still keep the embedded YouTube videos on the site, because the _provide value_ to our users, but no Google Analytics.
+We'll still keep the embedded YouTube videos on the site, because they _provide value_ to our users, but no Google Analytics.

 > Nothing personal Google, it's just business, I assume you can understand ...